Youth voice was at the heart of everything we did at NCS. Read our insights to learn more about what we found through delivering our programmes.

 In December 2022, NCS Trust submitted a response to the All-Party Parliamentary Group for Youth Employment’s inquiry on mental health.
 More than 700,000 young people have taken part in NCS over the last decade, and NCS programmes have been demonstrated to have a positive impact on young people’s wellbeing.
 Our response included an evidence review and insights from NCS experiences on young people’s skills for life and work, young people’s mental health and wellbeing, and enrichment in education.

 In February 2023 NCS Trust was asked to submit evidence to the Government's Independent Review on Social Cohesion and Resilience.
 The review was led by Dame Sara Khan, appointed by the Prime Minister as the Independent Adviser for Social Cohesion and Resilience at the Department for Levelling Up, Housing and Communities (DLUHC).
 Our response included an evidence review and insights from NCS experiences on young people’s wellbeing and their perceptions of social cohesion.
-Our evidence demonstrates that NCS has a strong positive impact on young people’s sense of responsibility towards their local community.
+Our evidence demonstrated that NCS had a strong positive impact on young people’s sense of responsibility towards their local community.

 In 2022, NCS Trust submitted a response to the APPG on Youth Affairs' Inquiry on skills and youth employment.
 The purpose of this inquiry was to explore barriers to youth employment, skills gaps across the country, and solutions that the government and other partners could implement to build the workforce of the future.
 Our response included an evidence review, insights from NCS experiences, and findings from our thought leadership work on young people's skills for life and work, mental health and wellbeing, enrichment and non-formal learning, and employment outcomes.
 The submission was incorporated into the final APPG report led by YMCA - Empowering Youth for the Future of Work: Addressing Challenges and Enabling Opportunities - which was published in August 2023.